 Congratulations for being proactive and doing research in regards to knowing your closing costs when you sell a home.
-Seller’s closing costs vary depending upon what state your home is located.
+Seller’s closing costs vary depending on what state your home is located.
 Some states like Florida have fees attached to the deed.
 Unlike buyer’s closing costs, the fees a seller pays to close on a home are limited but can be high.

 Here is a breakdown of closing costs for a home being sold in Florida.
 In some areas of Florida, it may be customary for certain fees to be negotiated, however, most of these are fixed expenses and paid by the homeowner selling the house.